infsys-lab/privacy-glue/README.md

     $ CUDA_VISIBLE_DEVICES=<device_id> make integration
     ```

     **Note**: Replace the `<device_id>` argument with a GPU-ID to run single-GPU integration tests or GPU-IDs to run multi-GPU integration tests.
-Alternatively, remove the `CUDA_VISIBLE_DEVICES` environment variable for CPU integration tests.
+Alternatively, pass an empty string to run CPU integration tests.